drew43713/TV-Nexus/readme.md

    ```

 > **Note**: Update the `volumes` path (`/appdata/plex-iptv:/app/config`) to fit your specific setup.
 This path determines where the SQLite database and configuration files are stored.
+> **Note**: You must provide your host ip address in the environment variable otherwise the app will choose the docker ip instead of the lan ip.
 ---

 ## Usage